By David Cusick

 If you celebrate Christmas, it’s likely that you believed in Santa Claus at some point in your life.
 As a child, it’s part of the joy of Christmas as children send off their Christmas wish lists to the North Pole, bake cookies for Santa and his reindeer, and try to listen for him on Christmas Eve.

 Unfortunately, however, it eventually all comes to an end as children realize that Santa isn’t real and he isn’t the one putting the presents under the tree.
 We all stop believing in Santa Claus at different ages while others never believed at all.
-At House Method, we usually write about more practical things like the cheapest home warranty or the best home warranty companies, but because we’re in the holiday spirit, we did some research on what age Americans stopped believing in the big man in the big red suit, Santa.
+At House Method, we usually write about more practical things like the cheapest home warranty or the best home warranty companies, but because we’re in the holiday spirit, we did some research on what age Americans stopped believing in the big man in the big red suit.

 We surveyed over 4,500 Americans and asked them if they ever believed in Santa and if so, at what age did they stop believing.
 Keep reading to see what we learned: